Practices

 The importance of employee training has become exceedingly eminent over the last few decades.
-Learning Analytics and KPIs share a correlative function as one measure the impact of learning, and the other indicates the knowledge gaps and areas for improvement in the performance, based on training.
+Learning Analytics and KPIs share a correlative function.
+One measure the impact of learning, and the other indicates the knowledge gaps and areas for improvement in the performance, based on training.

 KPI stands for key performance indicator(s).
 KPIs are quantitative measurements to evaluate the effectiveness of business objectives.
-KPIs have to be something to measure objectively such as data gathered at the beginning, during, and after the training is completed which can be used to track the progress.
+KPIs have to be something to measure objectively such as data gathered at the beginning, during, and after the training is completed.
+This can be used to track the progress.

 A business as a whole may choose its own set of KPIs.
 In addition, each department may also have its own KPIs aligned to the work.
-Once the KPIs are aligned with the goals of individuals, teams, and the organization; monitoring & analysing those KPIs will measure the effectiveness of the training and reveal the areas where the training is influencing results and helping to meet goals.
+The KPIs are aligned with the goals of individuals, teams, and the organization.
+Monitoring & analyzing those KPIs will measure the effectiveness of the training.
+Also reveal the areas where the training is influencing results and helping to meet goals.

 These KPI performance indicators are linked specifically to the training program itself.
 Here is a list of salient employee training KPIs:

 Training completion rate is an important KPI to measure the effectiveness of the training program.
 Knowing how many employees have successfully finished the course would help identify the level of engagement the learners are experiencing with the content.
-On contrarily, a low completion rate might be a sign that users are not finding the course useful hence changes to the content should be made accordingly to motivate the learner to take the courses.
+On contrarily, a low completion rate might be a sign that users are not finding the course useful.
+Hence changes to the content should be made accordingly, to motivate the learner for taking the courses.

 Attendance rate is a metric that can gauge the popularity of elective courses for companies that have optional training programs for self-paced learning.
 By tracking attendance, the demand of such courses can be validated and modifications can be made accordingly.

-Evaluation is a crucial part of any training program and test scores indicate directly the level of efficiency the course is having on learner on-the-job performance.
+Evaluation is a crucial part of any training program.
+The test scores indicate directly the level of efficiency the course is having on learner on-the-job performance.
 If the learners are scoring well on their assessments, the trainings are effective which would also show improvement in their job productivity.
-However, if the fail rate is higher, it is time to revaluate the content & increase the quality of the training programs for better results.
+However, if the fail rate is higher, it is time to revaluate the content.
+Also increase the quality of the training programs for better results.

 The sole purpose of corporate training is to enable the employees to apply knowledge into skill.